Valley polarization, magnetization, and superconductivity in bilayer graphene near the van Hove singularity: Single-particle Hamiltonian

 where the standard perturbation theory has been employed assuming that $E_{pd}$, the atomic energy difference between $p_z$ and $d_{xz}/d_{yz}$ is much larger than $\lambda_w$, $t_{xz},$ and $t_{yz}$.
 The $t_{yz}$ hopping changes sign under $y\rightarrow-y,$ but $t_{xz}$ does not (see Fig. \ref{ProximityFig}).
 Thus, from Eq. (\ref{effectiveSOC}) it becomes clear that the SOC interaction takes opposite sign in opposite valleys (i.e. under $K_y \rightarrow -K_y$).
 Note that the tungsten atoms must be displaced slightly along the $x$-direction to allow for finite $t_{xz},$ which would otherwise be zero by symmetry.

 Introducing $\Psi_{\bf p} = (c_{+, \mbfp,\uparrow},c_{-,\mbfp,\uparrow}, c_{+,\mbfp,\downarrow},c_{-,\mbfp,\downarrow})^T,$ the effective Ising SOC Hamiltonian acting in the $A_1$ subspace reduces to

 where ${\vec \sigma}$ is another Pauli matrix acting in the spin degree of freedom and $\lambda \sim t_{xz} \lambda_w t_{yz} /{E_{pd}^2}$.
+Estimates for the magnitude of $\lambda$ vary, but generally are on the order of $1-10$ meV \cite{David2019,Gmitra2015PRB,WangZ2015,WangZ2016,WangD2019,Szentpeteri2024,SOCvsTheta}.
 Within our patch model, the SOC strength is approximated as constant in magnitude, with equal and opposite values in the $\mbfK$ and $\mbfK'$ valleys.
 The constant-magnitude approximation is reasonable, as the Fermi surface pockets are small.
 For the same reason, we neglect Rashba SOC.
 The effective low-energy single-particle Hamiltonian is then given by ${\mathcal{H}_0 + \mathcal{H}_\lambda}$.

 Our simplified treatment does not take into account the lattice geometry of the WSe$_2$/BBG heterostructure.
 In particular, due to the lattice mismatch between the graphene and the WSe$_2,$ the hopping process described above may only be possible in certain domains of the sample.
 However, even with a relative twist angle between the lattices, Ising SOC is expected to be generic; only the magnitude of $\lambda$ is affected by twist angle \cite{David2019}.
 A more sophisticated study taking into account the atomic sites of the supercell using first-principle methods reported an effective Ising SOC near the $K$ points consistent with the above result \cite{Gmitra2015PRB,SOCvsTheta}.
 Another microscopic model for the origin of Ising SOC is proposed in Ref. \cite{ChouYZ2022}.